 2. Academy of Art University, San Francisco, California

-Established in 1929, Academy of Art University had a 2015 fall enrollment of 8,813 students enrolled in dozens of programs in the areas of art and design.
-The School of Fashion at Academy of Art offers several programs for aspiring fashion designers.
-Undergraduate offerings include an AA in Fashion, a BFA in Fashion with an Emphasis in Fashion Design, Textile Design, or Knitwear Design, BFA degrees in Fashion Product Development and Costume Design, a Certificate in Fashion, and an Online Award of Completion in Fashion Design.
+The School of Fashion at the Academy of Art University offers the following programs for aspiring fashion designers: an AA in Fashion, a BFA in Fashion with an Emphasis in Fashion Design, Textile Design, or Knitwear Design, BFA degrees in Fashion Product Development and Costume Design, a Certificate in Fashion, and an Online Award of Completion in Fashion Design.
 Graduate offerings include MFA degrees in Fashion and Costume Design.

 According to the Academy, fashion students have access to facilities that feature “the same leading-edge equipment and resources that top fashion houses enjoy.”
 Internship opportunities are also available as well as the opportunity to participate in Mercedes-Benz Fashion Week in New York City and the Annual Graduation Fashion Show in San Francisco.
 According to the Academy, “the show has been heralded as the ‘Fashion Week of San Francisco’ by both local and national members of the fashion industry.

 Graduates of the Academy of Art University have been hired at major companies such as Gap, Kate Spade, Levi Strauss & Co., Louis Vuitton, Chanel, Adidas, Ralph Lauren, and many others.

 About Academy of Art University: Academy of Art University was established in 1929.
 The school had a 2016 fall enrollment of 7,959 students.
 Degree programs are available in all areas of areas of art and design.

 3. California College of the Arts, San Francisco and Oakland, California